Raybawn/random-team-generator/README.md

 A simple, easy to use, webbased team generator.
 It allows to build totally random or skill based (but still kinda random) teams.
-You then will be able to export your generated teams as a JSON file.

 ## Why?